NatCoombs/FishTelSync/README.md

 Currently has no 'Data' directory, as initial file sizes were too large for basic Github.

-Current stage of work: adapt working C++ LCS & constructor tool to work with Rcpp i/o.
+Current stage of work: apply working C++ LCS & constructor tool & sig testing to real data to assess synchrony of hatchery releases across runs and years.